Magnetic Ordering in Moir\'e Graphene Multilayers from a Continuum Hartree+U Approach: Results

-Using the leading magnetic instabilities from the atomistic calculations in the previous section, we included these forms in the continuum model and solved the resulting Hamiltonian self-consistently (see Sec.~\ref{sec:methods}).
-To perform these calculations, we need to choose a value of the on-site Hubbard parameter in the continuum model.
-Following Jimeno-Pozo \textit{et al.}~\cite{Alejandro23}, the Hubbard interaction in tBLG is of the order of 1~meV~\cite{Guinea_Hart_distort_2018}.
-We choose $U=2$~meV to solve our system of equations self-consistently.
-To quantify the magnetic order stability, the magnitude of the total order parameter $\delta_0+\delta_1$ is displayed, as shown in Fig.~\ref{fig:Vtots_tBLG} as a function of doping level ($\nu$) and twist angle ($\theta$) for the various magnetic ordering tendencies, with and without long-range Coulomb interactions.
-The cutoff for stability is set at $|\delta_0|+|\delta_1|\leq5\times10^{-5}$~eV, below which the Hubbard potential order parameters are too weak to induce any observable modifications on the meV scale to the band structures, and therefore the system can reasonably be concluded to be in the normal state.
+To quantify the stability of the magnetic orders, the magnitudes of order parameters $|\delta_0|+|\delta_1|$ are displayed in Fig.~\ref{fig:Vtots_tBLG} as a function of doping level ($\nu$) and twist angle ($\theta$), with and without long-range Coulomb interactions.
+The cutoff for considering a magnetic order as stable is set at $|\delta_0|+|\delta_1|\leq5\times10^{-2}$~meV, which is comparable to our convergence criteria, below which the Hubbard potentials are too weak to induce any observable modifications to the band structures.

-The total order parameter, $|\delta_0| + |\delta_1|$, for MAFM is shown in Fig.~\ref{fig:Vtots_tBLG}(a) with account of Hartree interactions.
-The MAFM magnetic order persists from $\theta = 1.12 \degree$ to $\theta = 0.96 \degree$, but does not exist outside of $\nu = \pm2$.
-Notably, the symmetry broken state is most strongly stabilized near charge neutrality at $\theta=1.08 \degree$, with a total order parameter of $2.1$~meV, away from which, the order parameters are suppressed.
-Upon doping in the range of $\theta=1.08..1.05 \degree$, stable MAFM order persists up to $\nu=\pm2$, albeit being reduced by an order of magnitude to $\sim$0.1 meV at $\nu=\pm2$ for $\theta=1.08..1.05 \degree$.
-For twist angles outside this window, the order parameter decays more rapidly as the system is doped, i.e., more doping levels near the magic-angle host magnetic order, while the twist angles further from the magic angle only host magnetic order near charge neutrality.
+In Fig.~\ref{fig:Vtots_tBLG}(a) we show results for the total order parameter ($|\delta_0| + |\delta_1|$) of MAFM, which indicates if this magnetic order survives at the considered twist angle and doping level, with account of Hartree interactions.
+The MAFM magnetic order strongly persists from $\theta = 1.12 \degree$ to $\theta = 0.96 \degree$ inside the doping range of $\nu = \pm1$.
+Notably, the symmetry broken state is most strongly stabilized near charge neutrality at the magic-angle $\theta=1.08 \degree$, with a total order parameter of $2.1$~meV, away from which the order parameters are suppressed.
+Upon doping in the range of $\theta=1.08\degree-1.02~\degree$, stable MAFM order persists up to $\nu=\pm2$, albeit being reduced by an order of magnitude to $\sim$0.1~meV at $\nu=\pm2$ for $\theta=1.08\degree-1.02~\degree$.
+For twist angles outside of this window the order parameter decays more rapidly as the system is doped, i.e., more doping levels near the magic-angle host magnetic order, while the twist angles further from the magic angle only host magnetic order near charge neutrality.